Blye, K., Part 2

 "Blye, K., Part 2" is the 17th episode of the third season of the American crime drama television series NCIS: Los Angeles, and the 65th episode overall.
 It originally aired on CBS in the United States on February 28, 2012.
-The episode is written by Dave Kalstein and directed by Terrence O'Hara, and was seen by 15.85 million viewers.
+The episode was written by Dave Kalstein and directed by Terrence O'Hara, and was seen by 15.85 million viewers in its original American broadcast.